Elias Lindholm Game Preview: Flames vs. Sabres

 Lindholm Season Stats Insights in 2022-23

+- Lindholm's plus-minus rating last season was +6, in 18:11 per game on the ice.

-- In 21 of 80 games last season, he scored a goal -- and he had one game with multiple goals.
+- He had a goal in 21 of 80 games last season, with multiple goals in one of them.

-- Lindholm had an assist in 30 games last season out of 80 games played, including multiple assists 10 times.
+- Lindholm had an assist in 30 of 80 games last season, with multiple assists in 10 of them.

-- The implied probability that he goes over his points prop total is 64.5%, based on the odds.
+- He has an implied probability of 64.5% to go over his point total based on the odds.

 - Given his moneyline odds, Lindholm has an implied probability of 47.6% of going over his assist prop bet.